 Teenagers sometimes think they’re invincible… but, of course, they’re really not.
 Teenagers aren’t even immune from tooth loss, though it certainly occurs less often in teens than in adults.
 Two common causes of teenage tooth loss are sports injuries and automobile and other accidents.

-Amongst adults, one of the most increasingly popular solutions for tooth loss is dental implants from a dentist in Okotoks.
-What about for teens, though?
+Among adults, one of the most increasingly popular solutions for tooth loss is dental implants from a dentist in Okotoks.
+What about teens, though?
 Is getting dental implants near you a good idea for teenagers who’ve suffered tooth loss?

 The moment will come when the time is right to replace that tooth with an implant, but timing is important.
 Here are some tips about what you should do with that time while your teen awaits the right moment to get dental implants in Okotoks.

 In a healthy jaw, the cells in the jaw’s bone structure are stimulated to grow by normal day-to-day chewing action.
 When you or a teen loses a tooth or teeth, some of that stimulation is lost.
 As a result, a teen may suffer some gradual bone loss in the jaw.
 The loss of bone density or mass may eventually undermine the integrity of an implant or even mean an implant isn’t feasible.
 Ask a dentist near you about the extent of any bone loss in your teen’s jaw.
 Your dentist may recommend options to address the problem, including bone grafting into the site of the missing tooth.